Contested or uncontested

-There are 7 "fault" grounds or reasons and also a "no fault" grounds.The "fault" grounds mean that one person was considered at fault in causing the marriage to end.
-Most people file “no fault” divorce.
-A "no fault" divorce is a divorce in which the marriage is broken beyond repair but where neither spouse blames the other.
+There are 7 "fault" grounds or reasons, and also a "no fault" grounds.The "fault" grounds mean that one person was considered at fault in causing the marriage to end.
+Most people file a “no fault” divorce.
+A "no fault" divorce is a divorce where the marriage is broken beyond repair but neither spouse blames the other.
 In Massachusetts, the no fault divorce grounds is called "Irretrievable Breakdown of Marriage."

 1A or 1B : No fault divorce

 There are 2 kinds of "irretrievable breakdown" divorces.
-They are often referred to as "1A" and "1B", referring to the section of the law under which they are found, Massachusetts General Laws Chapter 208.
+They are often called "1A" and "1B", which refers to the section of the law where they are found, Massachusetts General Laws Chapter 208.

 The most common approach is no-fault based on an irretrievable breakdown of the marriage.
 There are 2 options for a no-fault divorce.

-A “1A” divorce would be filed when both spouses agree that the marriage has irretrievably broken down and they have reached a written agreement with respect to child support, parenting time, alimony, child custody, and the division of marital assets.
+- File a “1A” divorce when both spouses agree that the marriage has irretrievably broken down and they have reached a written agreement about child support, parenting time, alimony, child custody, and dividing marital assets.
 This is an uncontested no-fault divorce.